-Parents must send students with a bag lunch.
-Students will be given 2 snacks prepared and provided by our staff in our Department of Health certified kitchen and are low in fat and sodium.
+All meals are prepared and provided by our staff in our Department of Health certified kitchen and consists of breakfasts and hot lunches daily that are low in fat and sodium.
 Our monthly menu is approved by a certified dietitian and is available to parents at any time.
+Healthy and fun afternoon snacks are also provided daily.